 buying pecans, look for nuts with good color and shape and make sure there

 is no mold.
 You want to buy at a store with a good turnover as pecans have

 a high oil content so they will go rancid fairly quickly.
 Nuts can be

 stored in a cool, dry place but I prefer putting in the freezer where they

 will keep for up to a year.

-degrees C) and place the rack in the center of the oven.
-Butter,
+degrees C) and place the oven rack in the center of the oven.
+Line the

-the prepared pan and bake for about 10 minutes or until very lightly browned.
+the bottom of the prepared pan and bake for about 13-15 minutes or until very lightly browned.

 Remove from oven and place on a wire rack to cool while you make the filling.